Awlardise History, Family Crest & Coats of Arms

 The surname Awlardise was first found in Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, in a barony of the name Allardice, in the parish of Arbuthnot, about 1 mile north west of Inverbervie, where the Allardice Castle (also spelled Allardyce), the sixteenth-century manor house still stands today.

 Early History of the Awlardise family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Awlardise History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Awlardise research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Awlardise History in all our PDF Extended History products and printed products wherever possible.

 Awlardise Spelling Variations